lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-03-08-butler-volmer-model-of-electrode-kinetics.md

 ## 5. Transfer Coefficient

 The core observation during derivation of Butler-Volmer equation was that the given potential change is distributed between free energy barrier changes of redox reactions.
-The fraction of distribution $\alpha$ is called **transfer coefficient**, which is commonly considered to be independent from $\delta E$ but determinted to be constant according to the characteristic of given chemical system.
+The fraction of distribution $\alpha$ is called **transfer coefficient**, which is commonly considered to be independent from $\Delta E$ but determinted to be constant according to the characteristic of given chemical system.

 From $\alpha$ one can infer the extent of *local variation in free energy*  along the reaction coordinate.
 In detail,